What is the best way to get lean muscle for women?

 Again, vegetables are a key part of a healthy diet and should be eaten every day whether you are working out or not.
 When you are trying to build lean muscle tone vegetables become even more important.

 Vegetables generally contain very few calories and have a high thermic effect.
 This means they consume a lot of energy to eat, digest, and burn through again.
-This helps with building muscle tone, particularly if they are eaten raw or just slightly cooked.
+This helps with building muscle tissues, particularly if they are eaten raw or just slightly cooked.

 5. Minimize the amount of cardio you do